Health & Safety Management

 Implementation of general training including safety

 The Company set a rule that requires each office, etc. to provide education to its staff and partners about the systems and other matters in accordance with the “education manual for employee preparatory training, business partner training, staff preparatory training and site staff training,” and planned or conducted about 15 different safety trainings at various offices including Safety Headquarters.
-The Safety Headquarters also conducts training for new staff and new managers once a year.
+The Safety Headquarters also conducts training for new staff and new managers as well as various other level-specific training sessions once a year.